 According to Statista, the average cart abandonment rate in 2017 was 69.23%, but this number rose to 88% in March 2020.
 Findings from several studies on shopping cart abandonment show that on average, three out of four online shopping carts are abandoned without a purchase.

-Shopping cart abandonment represents an opportunity lost and a gap in potential conversions.
+Your shopping cart abandonment rate represents an opportunity lost and a gap in potential conversions.
 A 65% cart abandonment rate leaves a 97.9% gap in conversions, costing retailers $2 to $4 trillion per year.

-While you can’t eliminate shopping cart abandonment, you can understand the common factors that influence it.
-And thanks to research, you can also learn how to reduce it.
+While you can’t eliminate shopping cart abandonment effects, you can understand the common factors that influence it.
+And thanks to research, you can also learn how to reduce shopping cart abandonment effects.

 Shopping Cart Abandonment Effects